-Please don’t hesitate to contact us if you are struggling to find the right information you need to run your group.
+Please don’t hesitate to contact us at 3VA if you are struggling to find the right information you need to run your group.
 We may be able to provide support, make connections or offer training.
 We are here Monday to Friday from 10:00 am to 4:00 pm.

 Get the latest guidance on staying safe and minimising the risk of infection.